joaovamattos/Catdex/readme.md

 ## About

 This app was developed as part of the postgraduate assessment.
-Your goal is to consume TheCatApi.
+Your goal is to consume **TheCatApi**.

+## Features

+This app features:

+- 😼 **TheCatAPI** — A public service API all about Cats
+- 🚩 **Flagcdn.com** — A service created by Flagpedia.net.
+It provides an easy solution to embed flags
+- 💻 **HTML + CSS + Javascript** — Set of technologies that work together to form the front end
+- 💻 **GitHub Pages** — Direct hosting of the project repository provided by GitHub